 Tim calls Keith every week for a chat, and the two have formed a close friendship – despite their 70 year age gap.
 Keith says Tim's calls have made a huge difference to his life, telling us they 'don't just make my day, they make my entire year'.

 Supporting older people like Keith through our befriending services wouldn't be possible without the generosity of people who leave Age UK a gift in their will.

-Having a will makes sure your loved ones are looked after.
+Having a will is important as it's the only way to make sure your estate goes to the people and causes you want it to.
 It's important for your peace of mind, too.